h5bp/html5please/readme.md

 ```
   npm install
 ```

 2. To generate the index.html page, type:
 ```
   node .
 ```

 3. Each of the features requires its own markdown file under `posts` folder.
 It is easy to create using the shell script on the parent directory.
+Just type `./new_feature.sh` and start entering details about the feature you want to add.

 4. All styles must be in the included `Sass` file rather than be updated in the generated CSS file.
 Easiest way to compile them is to use [Compass](http://compass-style.org/):
 ```